gauravkapoor27/Dynamic-Time-Series-App/README.md

 - Chart reset functionality.
 - Ability to change the update speed of the time-series.
 This is inherently done by changing the setInterval rate in React.
 - The chart itself is built using the lightweight charts library in JavaScript, and it comes with its own interactions.
+- With GARCH in particular, the slider values automatically adjust with user input to ensure stationarity is imposed.

 The gifs below illustrate these functionalities or try them yourself!